 Buying your own home in a foreign country might seem daunting, but it is perfectly possible – as long as you get proper advice.
 Currently in Amsterdam and Amstelveen, properties are selling quickly and prices have risen to record levels over the past year.

-Nevertheless, there are still great buys to be had and a tuned-in estate agent will help you make the most of your money.
+Nevertheless, there are still great buys around and a tuned-in estate agent will help you make the most of your money.
 There are plenty of legal ins and outs to deal with as well, so you will need to get good legal advice from a specialist notary too.

-‘The event will guide you through the entire home buying process, including the roles played by the real estate agent, the mortgage advisor, the notary and the bank,’ says organiser Monique Burgemeester.
+‘The event will guide you through the entire home buying process, including the roles played by the real estate agent, the mortgage advisor and the notary,’ says organiser Monique Burgemeester.
 ‘You can find out about getting a mortgage in the Netherlands, get interior designer advice from a pro or even talk to a builder about renovations.’

 ‘It’s hard to buy a house in Amsterdam because there is so little owner-occupied property,’ says real estate agency Barry Burgemeester.
 ‘Just 30% of the city’s total property stock is privately owned.
 So finding and buying that house can be quite a challenge.
 That’s why it’s good to talk to someone who really understands the market.’